 Scientific research is the search for truths about our physical and natural world.
 This search can succeed only if it is carried out with the highest levels of integrity and honesty.
 Simply put, the search for truth must itself be truthful.

 These same principles apply to students preparing for careers in scientific research.
 Their studies and their research must be conducted with absolute honesty and integrity.
-This Code of Conduct describes the behaviors that characterize academic honesty and integrity and, conversely, those behaviors that violate the standards of both The University of Texas System and the Faculty of the Graduate School of Biomedical Sciences.
+This Code of Conduct describes the behaviors that characterize academic honesty and integrity and, conversely, those behaviors that violate the standards of both The University of Texas System and the Faculty of the MD Anderson UTHealth Graduate School.
 Further information is provided on the consequences of unacceptable behavior and what responsibilities students have for encouraging appropriate behavior on the part of others.

 The University of Texas System Rules on Student Conduct